Description & Overview

 Growing up to 4 feet tall, Ostrich Fern is a dominant aspect of a woody landscape.
-The easy, maintenance-free perennial is a always a sure sign that spring has sprung.
-The delicate fiddleheads uncurling in the signature fern-fashion is a spectacular sight that will leave any gardener inspired.
+The appearance of this easy, maintenance-free perennial is always a sure sign that spring has sprung!
+The delicate fiddleheads uncurling in the signature fern fashion is a spectacular sight that will leave any gardener inspired.
 Tolerant of sunny to shady locations, this large accent can be paired with any number of flowering perennials to create a tranquil landscape.
-Although, the Ostrich fern will generally be 4 feet tall in a landscape setting, it has been observed to reach 6 feet in certain sites in the wild.
-Furthering the claim that an Ostrich Fern can be a dominant aspect of a shady site.
+Although the Ostrich Fern will generally be 4 feet tall in a landscape setting, it has been observed to reach 6 feet in certain sites in the wild, furthering the claim that an Ostrich Fern can be a dominant aspect of a shady site.

 The large bright-colored foliage of Ostrich Fern creates a beautiful clump-forming mass under wooded areas.
-Although capable of tolerating full sun, it needs to be sited in a location that doesn’t receive immense direct sunlight for long stretches of the day, and has ample moisture in the soil.
+Although capable of tolerating full sun, it needs to be sited in a location that doesn’t receive immense direct sunlight for long stretches of the day and has ample moisture in the soil.
 Metteuccia struthiopteris can tolerate wet conditions and periods of sunlight better than most ferns.
-White it’s establishing, it’s water needs depend on how much sun it received.
+While establishing, its water needs depend on how much sun it will receive.
 Minimal sunlight means less water; more sunlight means more water.
 Ostrich Fern can be used as a border plant or as a mass to fill in whole areas.
-It’s best to plant Ostrich Fern in a semi-protected location, in which, the wind won’t be too aggressive and dry out the fronds.
+It’s best to plant Ostrich Fern in a semi-protected location in which the wind won’t be too aggressive and dry out the fronds.
 The large-beautiful foliage will persist through the seasons until the first frost.

 Ostrich Fern will spread by making rhizomes and forming a new colony.
-Otherwise, the plant reproduces by spores, that release from the sporangia in the summer.
-These spores carry by wind, allowing Ostrich Fern to spread.
+Otherwise, the plant reproduces by spores that release from the sporangia in the summer.
+These spores are carried by the wind, allowing Ostrich Fern to spread.

 Ostrich Fern is not an essential plant for wildlife.
-Some animals may feed on the freshly emerging fronds, while other small rare larvae and aphids will suck juices out of the stems.
-The large foliage creates a wonderful area for small creatures to hide from predators, and for the ground below to stay moist enough to provide nutrients for soil organisms.
-The moist and protected environment is a wonderful location for many lizards, frogs and other amphibians and small mammals to live.
+Some animals may feed on the freshly emerging fronds, while other small larvae and aphids will suck juices out of the stems.
+The large foliage creates a wonderful area for small creatures to hide from predators and is a wonderful location for many lizards, frogs, and other amphibians and small mammals.

 If you site Ostrich Fern correctly, it won’t require much maintenance.
 As mentioned above, if the site is regularly moist, then watering constantly is not necessary; however, if the soil undergoes any dry spells within the first two seasons, we recommend you water it regularly.